 What to expect

-- The work environment varies substantially, with some assistants based at the political centre of their country or the European Union, and others based in local constituency offices.
+- The work environment varies substantially, depending on whether you are based at one of the political centres of the country, the European Union or in local constituency offices.

 - The job may be stressful, particularly during elections, because of work pressures and job uncertainty, which is an ongoing issue.
 During parliamentary recesses, working hours are generally less pressured, except during the party conference season in September and October.

 - The job can be extremely rewarding and satisfying.
-Enjoyment and success are often dependent on the dynamics of the relationship with the politician.
+Enjoyment and success are often dependent on the dynamics of your relationship with the politician.

 - It is very important to be committed to the policies of the employing member's party and membership is often necessary.

 - Travel within the working day is not common, but it will be necessary to spend time away from home for party conferences.
-Overseas travel is more likely for those working for MEPs.
+Overseas travel is more likely if you work for an MEP.

 This area of work is open to all graduates but a degree in the following subjects may increase your chances: